 Seminar participants are required to give an academic presentation (30 minutes) on their research article of choice.
-Each speaker will have a discussant assigned to lead the discussion following their presentation (15 minutes).
-Active participation in the talks is expected of all attendees and contributes to the overall grade.
-After the presentations, participants are asked to prepare written work in the form of a seminar paper (approx. 4,500 words for Master- and 3,500 words for Bachelor students) until the end of the semester.
+Each speaker will have a discussant assigned who will lead the discussion following their presentation (15 minutes).
+Active participation in the discussions is expected of all attendees.
+After the presentations, participants are asked to prepare written work in form of a seminar paper (approx. 4,500 words for Master- and 3,500 words for Bachelor students) until the end of the semester.